 This is where the complexity sits.
 A redundancy that looks straightforward on the surface can involve questions about continuous service, PRSI insurability, transfer of undertakings, and whether fixed-term contract renewals have created an unintended permanent employment relationship.
 These are not questions most employers are equipped to answer confidently on their own, and a wrong answer carries real financial consequences.

 Our redundancy and dismissals service covers the full process, from initial assessment of entitlements through to consultation, documentation, and WRC compliance.
+Once qualifying service is confirmed, the remaining steps follow the sequence set out in our redundancy process guide for Irish employers.
 For employers who want to ensure their broader HR framework is sound before any redundancy arises, our HR audit identifies gaps in contracts, records, and policies that could create exposure down the line.

 The goal is straightforward: employers should know exactly where they stand before a redundancy conversation begins, not after a WRC complaint arrives.
 If you are planning a redundancy or restructuring, or if you have employees on non-standard arrangements and are unsure about your exposure, get in touch with our team before the situation becomes urgent.